toasterofbread/spmp-docs/content/docs/structure.md

 The main user-facing application with UI for music browsing and playback implemented on both Android and desktop.
 The client does not directly handle audio playback and queue management, which are instead managed by the server and player.

 **[Read more]({{% relref "docs/client/about" %}}) • [Source code](https://github.com/toasterofbread/spmp)**

-{{< alert context="info" text="By default, the server and player are automatically run as part of the client app and require no additional setup." />}}

 ## Server
 AKA **SpMp-Server**, **SpMs**